 You might want to check out Dok-do (an island that Korea & Japan both claim as theirs).

-Note: I live in the south, which is why I have so few suggestions from other regions almost 5 years ago
+Note: I live in the south, which is why I have so few suggestions from other regions about 5 years ago

 I haven't been to South Korea and it looks like amy_beloved has provided you with plenty of info.
 I can provide you with a bit about Thailand though...